jasonfill/aws-deployer/README.md

 ```
 {
-	aws : 'The sandard configuration options for the aws-sdk',
+	aws : 'The standard configuration options for the aws-sdk.
+This is not required',
-	pem : 'String value of the AWS pem that is required to connect to the servers.'
+	pem : 'String value of the AWS pem that is required to connect to the servers.
+This is not required',
+	aws_profile : 'name of the profile to use.'
 }
 ```

+> NOTE: The AWS IAM User will need to have EC2ReadOnly access.

 ##Public Functions